dotless-de/vagrant-vbguest/Readme.md

 ## Knows Issues

 * The installer script, which mounts and runs the GuestAdditions Installer Binary, works on linux only.
 Most likely it will run on most unix-like plattform.
-* The installer script requires a directory `/mnt` on the host system
+* The installer script requires a directory `/mnt` on the guest system
 * On multi vm boxes, the iso file will be downloaded for each vm